plefebvre1/module_10_challenge/README.md

 ## Contributors

 Starter code for this app was provided by the GWU Fintech Bootcamp program.
-Updates to that code to fulfill the analysis were done by [Peter Lefebvre](peter.c.lefebvre@gmail.com).
+Updates to that code to fulfill the analysis were done by Peter Lefebvre (peter.c.lefebvre@gmail.com).

 ## License